bLank-10/debian-bspwm/README.md

 ## After installation

-use lxappearance to change icon -> papirus-dark & theme -> dracula
+use lxappearance to change icon -> papirus-Dark & theme -> Dracula

 ### For virtual box resolution